GMUCERG/LWC/software/cryptotvgen/README.md

 Run `cryptotvgen -h` for help and further details on available options.

+To use arbitrary user-provided C reference implementation for testvector generation, use `--candidates_dir=<PATH TO REF CODE>` during `--prepare_libs` step. `<PATH TO REF CODE>` is the path to the directory containing the reference implementation, organized according to `SUPERCOP` package structure with the `C` reference code residing inside the `ref` subfolder of `crypto_aead` and `crypto_hash` directories.
+The reference code will be built into a dynamically linked library in `<PATH TO REF CODE>/lib` subfolder.
+To use the prepared reference library for testvector generation, add `--lib_path=<PATH TO REF CODE>/lib` to the testvector generation command options.

+### Examples:

 - To build the libraries for the reference C implementation of `dummy_lwc` available in [software/dummy_lwc_ref](../dummy_lwc_ref/) run:
 ```
 $ cryptotvgen --prepare_libs --candidates_dir=software/dummy_lwc_ref
 ```
 Replace `software/dummy_lwc_ref` with the relative/absolute path to the subfolder containing `crypto_aead` and `crypto_hash` folders containing the reference implementation of an algorithm.
 This could also be the root to an already extracted SUPERCOP distribution.
 The built libraries will be in then available in `software/dummy_lwc_ref/lib` folder.

 - To generate a random AEAD test-vector for `dummy_lwc` using the reference C libraries already built in in `software/dummy_lwc_ref/lib` run:
 ```